squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 only fix minor issues like typos or add new languages.
 These contributions are always welcome, but as we need to review them, they result in a higher time investment from our side and don't compensate for this work.
 However, as this project keeps growing, we always seek for individuals to support us.
-In return, we offer financial compensation or/and Insiders access.
-If you are interested and have experience in the technologies and paradigms listed below, please get in touch with us at sponsors@squidfunk.com:

-- Deep knowledge of CSS, HTML, TypeScript
-- Experience with progressive enhancement and responsive design
-- Experience with reactive programming with RxJS
-- Solid understanding of Python, MkDocs + ecosystem
-- Solid technical writing skills

-Additionally, we're working on a contributor program that will reward contributors that engage in the community by answering questions and helping users with access to Insiders.
+This is why we did set up a [community experts] program.
+We are always on the lookout for active community members who are passionate about supporting our awesome community by answering questions on our [discussion board].
+In return for valuable contributions, time, and insights, our community experts gain free access to the Insiders edition.
+If that sounds something you might be interested in, check out our [community experts] page.

+  [community experts]: ../community-experts-program/index.md

 [__How can I set my billing to monthly or yearly?__](#insiders-billing-cycle){ #insiders-billing-cycle }